Big Soft Sugar Cookies (with Frosting!)

 Equipment

-Just a few important tips to make sure your cookies turn out perfectly.
+Just a few important notes to make sure your cookies turn out perfectly:

-• Baking sheets:to get tall, puffy cookies, you’ll want to use uninsulated aluminum baking sheets like these.
+• Baking sheets:this is important!
+To get tall, puffy cookies, you’ll want to use uninsulated aluminum baking sheets like these.
 Dark cookie sheets cause over-browning on the bottom of the cookie.
 Insulated sheets will give you pale bottoms, but the cookies are flatter and spread more.
 Uninsulated, light-colored sheets are just right!

 • Cookie scoop:For these big cookies, I use a #24 disher.
 (This is culinary talk for “big ole cookie scoop.”)
 This size holds about 3 TBSP / 1.75 oz of cookie dough.
 For smaller cookies, I recommend a #40 disher (1.5 TBSP, 1 ounce of dough) and bake for about 12 minutes — this produces 2-inch cookies.